MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 While a streaming dataflow is running, it **cannot be edited**.
 Having said that, we have allowed users going into a streaming dataflow in a running state and be able to see the logic created by author as a way to help users understand the analytics logic that a running streaming dataflow is built on.

-When you go into a running streaming dataflow you will see that all edit options are disabled and a message is displayed: "The dataflow cannot be edited while it is running.
+When you go into a running streaming dataflow, you will see that all edit options are disabled and a message is displayed: "The dataflow cannot be edited while it is running.
 Stop the dataflow if you wish to continue."
 You will also see that the data preview is disabled too.

 **To edit your streaming dataflow, you will have to stop it, resulting in data being missed while the dataflow is not running.**